The HSF64 shielding paint by YSHIELD is an ecological compromise. Technically convincing, but only suited to indoor use.

 - Highly-effective radio attenuation – screening attenuation: One layer of HSF64: up to 39 Db.
 Two layers: up to 46 dB.
 The shielding attenuation is often measured in the EMC laboratory.
 The measurement setups used follow these standards: ASTM D4935-10, IEEE Std 299-2006, IEEEE Std 1128-1998, ASTM A698/A698M-07.

-- Substrate: Interior: excellent adhesion on almost all substrates such as old coats of paint, plasterboards, wallpapers, plaster, concrete, styrofoam, wood, glass, plastic substrates, etc.
+- Substrate: Interior: excellent adhesion on almost all substrates such as old coats of paint, wallpapers, plaster, concrete, styrofoam, wood, glass, plastic substrates, etc..
+Conditionally usable on plasterboards, but only if the plaster layer is covered by a blanket, uninterrupted separating layer (cardboard).

 - Final coating: Preferably covered with plastic-bonded dispersion paints or silicate emulsion paints.
 We only recommend a limited use of mineral paints (clay, chalk, pure silicate).
 You can find concrete recommendations on the technical data sheet.